(You are here.)

 Nebraska.
 He ran a machine shop for a short time in Omaha, but had to shut

 it down for lack of work.
 Shortly thereafter, he became engaged to

 Henrietta Webbert in nearby Kearney.
 The Webberts were members of the

 Church of the United Brethren who had once lived in Dayton, Ohio.
 Just

 before Charley and Henrietta married in 1894, Bishop Milton Wright visited

 the Webberts and suggested to Henrietta that she and her husband-to-be

 move to Dayton where there was more work for a machinist.
-Charley finally
+Charlie finally

 took the Bishop's advice in 1896, moving to Dayton just after the birth of